adjust/unity_sdk/README.md

 These will be transmitted to network partners, for whom the integrations have been activated in your adjust [dashboard].

 The session partner parameters have a similar interface to the event partner parameters.
-Instead of adding the key and it's value to an event, it's added through a call to `Adjust` method `addSessionPartnerParameter`:
+Instead of adding the key and it's value to an event, it's added through a call to `addSessionPartnerParameter` method of the `Adjust` instance.

 ```cs
 Adjust.addSessionPartnerParameter("foo", "bar");